wandb/docs/content/guides/hosting/iam/authentication/sso.md

     {{< img src="/images/hosting/setup_aws_cognito_issuer_url.png" alt="Screenshot of issuer URL in AWS Cognito" >}}

-    Do not use the "Cognito domain" for the IDP url.
+    Do not use the "Cognito domain" for the IDP URL.
 Cognito provides it's discovery document at `https://cognito-idp.$REGION.amazonaws.com/$USER_POOL_ID`

 {{% /tab %}}